microlinkhq/spotify-url-info/readme.md

 This package can fetch useful metdata for spotify urls without needing a spotify API key.
 This is accomplished by some very light scraping.
 My usecase is providing a customized mini player preview.

+Warning: This library will not work directly in the browser, because the spotify page that it scrapes does not allow cross-origion requests.
+You can use it in node.js, in serverless functions and in react native.
+Alternatively use a CORS proxy.

 ## Usage

 ```bash